logo

 Clear Spring Life and Annuity Company

-In 2023, Clear Spring sold over $720 million in individual annuity premiums across 48 states, reflecting its solid presence in the annuity market.
-The company is known for providing flexible coverage, but it operates on a smaller scale compared to larger competitors, with assets under management of around $60 billion through its parent company, Group 1001.
+In 2024, Clear Spring sold approximately $750 million in individual annuity premiums across 48 states, reflecting its strong presence in the annuity market.
+The company is known for providing flexible coverage, but it operates on a smaller scale compared to larger competitors, with assets under management of around $76 billion through its parent company, Group 1001.

 Despite its smaller size, Clear Spring holds a solid financial strength rating of A- from A.M.
 Best, indicating stability and reliability.